Friends Drift Inn Farm – Gardening

 Yellow Pear Tomatoes, tiny pear shaped tomatoes still retail well here.
 They are perfect little pops of sunshine for salads.
 Jake will eat these by the fistful as we work in the garden.
 Especially sweet, I like Yellow Pear Tomatoes for making preserves.
 Yellow Pear Tomatoes are heavy bearing all season.
 They are prone to crack if the rain is inconsistent, but I still love them.
 These will mature in about 80 days.

 Cherokee Purples are the most maddening tomato I have tried to grow!
 They sulk if it rains.
 They pout if it is dry.
 They give up to blight like without a whimper.
 But if I can coax these tomatoes to produce, the taste of Cherokee Purples are my idea of tomato nirvana.
 Total Zen!
 The taste is a little smoky and salty.
 Don’t put out more than 6 of these, they will break your heart.
-They produce maybe 2 fruits per plant all season.
+They produce maybe two fruits per plant all season, but what a treasure that crop is!

 Coyote are a tiny marble sized yellow tinged tomato that is making the waves as a taste sensation.
 I lost my first crop to floods and my second crop to a varmint.
 This year is my year.
 I can feel it.
 Coyotes are a bit obscure, but Maria at Blue Ribbon Tomatoes can hook you up.